nhartland/dashengine/README.md

 ### TODO

-1. Setup parametrisable queries
+1. Fix the met-demo callback not running at start (may be that the callback is attached before a layout?, see the exception suppression in dashapp)
-2. Fix the met-demo callback not running at start (may be that the callback is attached before a layout?, see the exception suppression in dashapp)
+2. 'Refresh' data button
-3. 'Refresh' data button
+3. Final documentation, quickstart, skeleton page, etc
-4. Final documentation, quickstart, skeleton page, etc
+4. Investigate errors in profiling page